Bringing Pets to Japan and Back: A Quick 4-Step Guide

-You are moving to Japan and want to bring your cherished pet with you.
-It can’t be that hard, right?
-Well, yes and no. On the one hand, bringing pets to Japan IS a tedious and potentially expensive process.
-But on the other hand, with some planning and time to prepare, you can avoid a lot of the more painful parts and save on the costs as well.
+Moving to Japan and bringing your cherished pet with you can’t be that hard, right?
+The answer to that is, yes and no. On one hand, bringing pets to Japan is a tedious and potentially expensive process.
+On the other hand, with some planning and enough time to prepare, you can avoid a lot of the more painful parts and save on the costs as well.

 Taking Pets to Japan: An Introduction

 The governing body in charge of importing pets into Japan is called the Japanese Animal Quarantine Service (AQS).
-They have an extensive website with English support, so that’s the best place for up to date, accurate information.
-It’s important to get all the facts before leaving your home country and arriving in Japan, since exceptions cannot be granted for anyone.
+They have an extensive website with English support and is the best place for up to date and accurate information.
+It’s important to meet all the requirements before leaving your home country and arriving in Japan, since exceptions cannot and will not be granted for anyone.
 Any unfinished or unclear paperwork could lead to extended quarantine times or possibly even your pet being deported upon arrival.

 Although there hasn’t been a case of rabies in Japan since 1957 and it is now being recognized by the US Centers for Disease Control Prevention as a rabies-free nation, Japan has actually toughened its animal import and quarantine procedures since 2006.
 Whatever the logic behind this decision, the procedure is now more complicated than before.
 Let’s review the overall process, including ways you can make it as pain-free as possible for both you and your pet.